Steven-C-18/phpBB-ext-TPotM/docs/README.md

-# 3Di - Top Poster Of The Month
+# 3Di - Top Poster of the Month

 ## Installation

 Copy the extension to phpBB/ext/threedi/qaip

-Go to "ACP" > "Customise" > "Extensions" and enable the "3Di - Top Poster Of The Month" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "3Di - Top Poster of the Month" extension.

 ## License